BloomTech-Labs/bridges-to-prosperity-fe-a/README.md

 # Bridges To Prosperity

-You can find the deployed project at https://27a.bridgestoprosperity.dev/ Previous cohort: https://b.bridgestoprosperity.dev/
+You can find the deployed project at https://27a.bridgestoprosperity.dev/

+Previous cohort: https://b.bridgestoprosperity.dev/

-You can find the demo video for this project at --filler-- Previous cohort:https://youtu.be/UkJIj0PbvIk
+You can find the demo video for this project at: https://youtu.be/szCUG177M44

+Previous cohort:https://youtu.be/UkJIj0PbvIk

 ## Contributors